HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Related Works

+\paragraph{\textbf{Hand Dataset.}} Although hand datasets have significantly accelerated the development of VR/AR, embodied AI and human-object interaction.
 Obtaining ground truth for specific dual-hand interaction motion from real-world captured data is challenging~\cite{Moon_2020_ECCV_InterHand2.6M,li2023renderih}.
 Moon et al.~\cite{Moon_2020_ECCV_InterHand2.6M} have attempted to combine manual and automated annotations, but manual annotations are labor-intensive.
 Recently, Moon et al.~\cite{moon2023reinterhand} have improved the detection accuracy of 2D keypoints and reconstructed hands to facilitate fully automated annotation schemes, but these methods are still time-consuming.

 As a result, some works have established synthetic hand datasets to enhance annotation precision~\cite{zuo2023reconstructing,li2023renderih,zb2017hand,Lin_2021_WACV,gao2022dart}.
 Among them, RenderIH~\cite{li2023renderih} increases the diversity of data through re-lighting, while DART~\cite{gao2022dart} provides a wide range of hand accessories to bridge the gap between synthetic and real data.
 However, synthetic datasets fail to balance the diversity of motion and the continuity of sequences.
 Some works~\cite{li2023renderih,zuo2023reconstructing} sample single-frame actions for the left and right hands separately from real datasets and solve the occlusion problem between the hands through optimization.
 However, such optimization methods are not effective for temporal sequences.
 Therefore, very few papers~\cite{Tzionas:IJCV:2016,Moon_2020_ECCV_InterHand2.6M,moon2023reinterhand} have collected temporal interacting hand datasets~\cite{li2023renderih}.